Weighted digraphs and tropical cones: Tropical cones and polyhedral cells

 Let $c \in \TT_{\min}^d$ and let $I$ be a non-empty proper subset of $[d]$, i.e., $I\neq\emptyset$ and $I\neq[d]$.
 Then the set $\bigcup_{\ell \in I} S_{\ell}(c)$ is a \emph{$\max$-tropical half-space} with \emph{apex} $c$.
 This is exactly the set of points in $\RR^d$ which satisfies the homogeneous $\max$-tropical linear inequality

 Since here we allow for $\infty$ as a coordinate in $c$ this definition is more general than the one in \cite{MJ:2005}.
 Notice that $-c$ is an element of $\TT_{\max}^d$ and that the halfspaces are defined over the $\max$-tropical semiring.
-By \cite[Theorem~1]{GaubertKatz:11} each tropical cone is the intersection of finitely many tropical half-spaces and conversely; the Proposition~3.3 \cite{MJ:2005} and thus also the proof of \cite[Theorem~3.6]{MJ:2005} is false.
+Each tropical cone is the intersection of finitely many tropical half-spaces and conversely.
+This is proved in \cite[Theorem~1]{GaubertKatz:11}; note that the proof of \cite[Theorem~3.6]{MJ:2005} (which claims the same) is not valid as it rests on \cite[Proposition~3.3]{MJ:2005}, which is false.
 In \cite[\S7.6]{Butkovic:10} it is shown that the solution set of any system of max-tropical linear equalities is finitely generated.
 Since $u\leq v$ holds if and only if $\max(u,v)=v$, i.e., since in the tropical setting studying systems of linear equalities amounts to the same as studying systems of linear inequalities, that result is essentially equivalent to \cite[Theorem~1]{GaubertKatz:11}.

 \begin{remark} Let $W$ be a $k{\times}k$-matrix.
 Each defining inequality \eqref{eq:defining} of the weighted digraph polyhedron $Q(W)$ can be rewritten as

 Fixing $j$ and varying $i$ then yields